BSc Applied Psychology

 This BPS accredited programme aims to offer students the opportunity to study issues and concerns relevant to Psychology in the 21st century and apply psychological evidence and theories to real world situations.

-I studied a BSc in Applied Psychology at UWTSD, and it was the best decision I have ever made.
+Current MSc: Brain Imaging & Cognitive Neuroscience at the University of Birmingham.
+I studied a BSc in Psychology at UWTSD, and it was the best decision I have ever made.
 Before starting my undergraduate I had rubbish GCSE’s and had been out of education for over five years, I thought I had no chance of getting in, but I did!
 Across the three years, I not only gained skills which allowed me to enter an MSc, but I received support and guidance from such an incredibly understanding and knowledgeable set of lecturers that I couldn’t have wished to study anywhere else.

 Psychology is a fascinating discipline to study.
 Human beings, for the most part, are intrigued by other human beings; their thoughts and their behaviour.
 Our daily lives involve countless questions - Why?
 How?
 What?
 When?
 While anecdotal snippets, folklore and proverbs appear to throw some light upon why people do what they do, psychology seeks to use the rigours of science to explain human behaviour.